Homer G. Angelo and Ann Berryhill Endowed Chair and Martin Luther King Jr. Professor of Law

 Karima Bennoune has also been a consultant on human rights issues for the International Council on Human Rights Policy, the Soros Foundation, the Coalition to Stop the Use of Child Soldiers, and for the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 Her human rights field missions have included Afghanistan, Bangladesh, Cyprus, Fiji, Lebanon, Malaysia, Mali, Pakistan, Serbia and Kosovo, South Korea, southern Thailand, and Tunisia.
 In 2009-2010 she was one of a group of international experts assembled by Leiden University, under the auspices of the Dutch Foreign Ministry, to develop a new set of policy recommendations on counter-terrorism and international law.In October 2011, she volunteered as an election observer during the Tunisian constituent assembly elections with the Dutch NGO Gender Concerns International.

 Professor Bennoune's book, Your Fatwa Does Not Apply Here, is the winner of the 2014 Dayton Literary Peace Prize for nonfiction. (insert link to www.karimabennoune.com) Released by W.W.
 Norton & Company in August 2013, the book addresses resistance to fundamentalism in Muslim majority contexts.
 The field research for this book took her to many countries, including Afghanistan, Egypt, Israel/Palestine, Mali, Niger and Russia.
 It has been translated into Czech and French.
-The TED talk based on the book, “When people of Muslim heritage challenge fundamentalism,” has received over one million views.
+The TED talk based on the book, “When people of Muslim heritage challenge fundamentalism,” has received more than 1.3 million views.

 Professor Bennoune is represented by SPEAK Peace, a speakers bureau for women peacebuilders.
 To inquire about a speaking engagement in the United States, please visit: www.peaceisloud.org/host-a-speaker.